 The University of Melbourne offers generous and comprehensive scholarship opportunities to recognise talent and support graduate researchers.

-Applications for COVID-19 stipend extensions are now open for doctoral candidates whose stipend expires between 1 June – 31 August 2020.
+Applications for COVID-19 stipend extensions are now open to candidates whose stipend expires up to 30 June 2021.
 Visit the COVID-19 scholarship extensions page for further information and the application form.

 Graduate researchers who have applied for a graduate research degree are automatically considered for a range of scholarships, however some other scholarships require a standalone application.